Supreme Court Decides that Law Firms Engaged in Non-Judicial Foreclosure Proceedings are Not Debt Collectors Under the FDCPA

 One of the challenges that borrowers and lenders face is determining their respective rights and obligations under the laws and regulations that govern debt collection practices.
 The U.S. Supreme Court recently decided in the case of Obduskey v.
-McCarthy & Holthus LLP, the issue of whether a law firm carrying out a non-judicial residential foreclosure is a “debt collector” under the FDCPA.
+McCarthy & Holthus LLP1, the issue of whether a law firm carrying out a non-judicial residential foreclosure is a “debt collector” under the FDCPA.
 The Court ruled that such a law firm is not a debt collector, and therefore, is not subject to many of the rules and regulations that would otherwise apply under the FDCPA.

 Background of the Case

 After homeowner Dennis Obduskey defaulted on the mortgage loan that was secured by his home, the lender hired the law firm of McCarthy & Holthus, LLP to conduct a non-judicial foreclosure of the property.
 The firm sent Obduskey a letter indicating its intent to proceed with a non-judicial foreclosure, and Obduskey responded with a request that the firm provide him with verification of the debt as required under the FDCPA, which, if applicable, would require the firm to cease collection until it obtained verification of the debt.

 The firm did not respond, and instead initiated a non-judicial foreclosure action by filing a notice of election and demand with the county trustee.
 Obduskey then filed a lawsuit alleging the firm violated the FDCPA.